-- 2. For a map amendment or refinement involving a new Limited Development Area, whether the development is: - a.
-A completion of an existing subdivision; - b.
-An expansion of an existing business; or - c.
-To be clustered. - 3) For a map amendment or refinement involving a new Intensely Developed Area, whether the development is: - a.
-To be served by a public wastewater system; - b.
-To have a demonstrable economic benefit. - 4.
-The use of existing public infrastructure, where practical; - 5.
-Consistency with State and regional environmental protection policies concerning the protection of threatened and endangered species and species in need of conservation that may be located on- or off-site; - 6.
-Impacts on a priority preservation area; - 7.
+- 1. Consistency with the City of Annapolis adopted comprehensive plan and whether the growth allocation would implement the goals and objectives of the adopted plan.
+2. - For a map amendment or refinement involving a new Limited Development Area, whether the development is: - A completion of an existing subdivision; a. - An expansion of an existing business; or b. - To be clustered. c. - 3) For a map amendment or refinement involving a new Intensely Developed Area, whether the development is: - To be served by a public wastewater system; a. - To have a demonstrable economic benefit. b. - The use of existing public infrastructure, where practical; 4. - 5.
+Consistency with State and regional environmental protection policies concerning the protection of threatened and endangered species and species in need of conservation that may be located on- or off-site; - Impacts on a priority preservation area; 6. - 7.
 Environmental impacts associated with wastewater and stormwater management practices and wastewater and stormwater discharges to tidal waters, tidal wetlands, and tributary streams; and - 8.
 Environmental impacts associated with location in a coastal hazard area or an increased risk of severe flooding attributable to the proposed development.